Student Loan Smarts: Choose the Right Loan Option

 How much do you need to borrow?

-At this point, you should have received your financial aid award letter and have a good idea of the amount you need to borrow.
+Once you receive your financial aid award letter you should have a good idea of the amount you need to borrow.
 Federal loans have limits on the amounts students can borrow and as a result, many students and parents have to turn to private lenders to bridge the gap where financing leaves off.
-Many private lenders, including Brazos, will let you borrow the total cost of education less any financial aid received, which includes scholarships, grants, and the like.
+Many private lenders, including Brazos, will let you borrow up to 100% of school certified expenses less any financial aid received, which includes scholarships, grants, and the like.

 What are the interest rates?